HFL-GLM Model Training (iai_glm)

 }

-Once you have created or updated the model and data, the next step is to create a training session to begin working with the model and datasets.
+Once you have created or updated the model config and data config, the next step is to create a training session to begin working with the model and datasets.

 Create and start the training session

-description="I am testing session creation through a notebook",
+description="I am testing FedIRLS session creation through a notebook",

 num_rounds=2,